Beyond Autistic Burnout

 Instead, I created a Second Chance Life that actually feels good.

-It took years of trial and error, experimentation, and refining, to sort out what actually worked from what just claimed it would, but didn’t, and to get clear on why that worked so I could reproduce it, and to test that it wasn’t just me, that this works for many other Autistics as well.
+And then to get clear on why those things worked so I could reproduce it, and to test that it wasn’t just me, that this works for many other Autistics as well.

 A person with braided brown hair smiling at the camera while crouching on rocks next to a large expanse of water.